OctopusDeploy/docs/docs/releases/issue-tracking/azure-devops.md

 ---

 Octopus integrates with Azure DevOps work items.
 The integration includes the ability to:

-- Automatically add links to Azure DevOps work items from releases and deployments in Octopus.
+- Automatically add links to Azure DevOps work items in your Octopus releases and deployments.
 - Retrieve release notes from Azure DevOps work item comments for automatic release note generation.

 ## How Azure DevOps integration works